hysds/metrics_extractor/README.md

 ### Requirements

 * Python 3.8+
-* Access to ES endpoint containing the logstash indices of a HySDS Metrics service.
+* Access to ES endpoint containing the "logstash-*" indices of a HySDS Metrics service.
+* Has been tested on ElasticSearch v7.10.X and OpenSearch v2.9.X

 <!-- ☝️ Replace with a numbered list of your requirements, including hardware if applicable ☝️ -->